Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus-stress/README.md

 Below is the current structure of project:
 ```
 .
 ├── src/                           # Test code
 ├── templates/                     # A directory of helm templates that will generate Kubernetes manifest files.
 ├── Chart.yaml                     # A YAML file containing information about the helm chart and its dependencies
+├── scenarios-matrix.yaml          # A YAML file containing configuration and custom values for stress test(s)
 ├── Dockerfile                     # A Dockerfile for building the stress test image
 ├── stress-test-resources.bicep    # An Azure Bicep for deploying stress test azure resources
 ├── values.yaml                    # Any default helm template values for this chart, e.g. a `scenarios` list
 ├── pom.xml
 └── README.md
 ```